apollographql/apollo-tooling/packages/apollo/README.md

 OPTIONS
-  -c, --config=config                                            Path to your Apollo config file

-  -f, --federated                                                Indicates that the schema is a partial schema from a
-                                                                 federated service

-  -t, --tag=tag                                                  The published tag to check this service against

-  --endpoint=endpoint                                            The url of your service
+  -c, --config=config                                            Path to your Apollo config file -t, --tag=tag                                                  The published tag to check this service against --endpoint=endpoint                                            The url of your service

   --header=header                                                Additional header to send to server for